mParticle/mparticle-apple-sdk/README.md

 ## Support

 Questions?
-Give us a shout at <support@mparticle.com>
+Have an issue?
+Consult the [Troubleshooting](https://github.com/mParticle/mparticle-apple-sdk/wiki/Troubleshooting) page or contact our **Customer Success** team at <support@mparticle.com>.

 ## License